 The study demonstrated in this paper was based on legal sources, literature review and data from Polish the Central Statistical Office and Local Data Bank Database.
 Although the accessible data is not comprehensive and complete, some interesting conclusions can be drawn.
 The data shows that sewage sludge management in Poland faces some serious difficulties.
 The in-depth analysis confirmed that in bigger agglomerations the process of sewage sludge utilization is generally speaking properly organized.
-As far as smaller waste water treatment plants a lot of problems appear, concerning mainly primary processing of sewage sludge and high investment costs in modern sewage sludge utilization plants or installations.
-There is no scale effect in case of smaller waste water treatment plants.
+A lot of problems appear though for smaller wastewater treatment plants, mainly concerning mainly primary processing of sewage sludge and the high investment costs of establishing modern sewage sludge utilization plants or installations.
+There is no scale effect in the case of smaller wastewater treatment plants.